bartgee/vim-as-a-python-ide/README.md

 # Vim as a Python IDE

+This is a Martin's fork.
+Below is the original message.

 This is the code for my PyCon APAC 2012 talk about Vim as Python IDE.

 Video: https://www.youtube.com/watch?v=YhqsjUUHj6g